-Increases to Healthcare Flexible Spending Account Limit
+Increase to Healthcare Flexible Spending Account Limit

-For 2018, the dollar limitation under §125(i) on voluntary employee salary reductions for contributions to health Flexible Spending Accounts (FSA) is \$2,650.
-The IRS is expected to increase this amount for 2019; typically adjustments are announced in October of each year.
-Note: All plan changes must be approved by the plan sponsor by way of a plan amendment, and as such, MedCost does not automatically increase the limit for your plan members when an increase is announced by the IRS.
-If you want to allow your plan members to increase their annual elections up to a new IRS maximum limit, contact your MedCost Account Manager.
+Each year, the IRS sets the dollar limitation under §125(i) on voluntary employee salary reductions for contributions to health Flexible Spending Accounts (FSA).
+MedCost shares this information with clients when the limits for the upcoming year are announced by the IRS.
+Note: MedCost does not automatically increase the limit for your plan members when an increase is announced because all plan changes must be approved by the plan sponsor by way of a plan amendment.
+If you want to allow your plan members to increase their annual elections up to the new IRS maximum limit, contact your MedCost Account Manager.
 Upon your request and amendment to your plan, MedCost will update your plan to implement the contribution election increase for your members.
-More information about FSAs can be found in Publication 969. available on IRS.gov.
+More information about FSAs can be found in Publication 969, available on IRS.gov.